We don't want to alarm you, but New Year's Eve is just over a week away. Here's how to start the new year with frugality and flair.

 Since New Year’s Eve parties tend to start later, skip the big meal.
 Your guests will probably have eaten dinner before arriving at your place.
 Instead of a big spread, make some easy appetizers, such as meatballs in the slow cooker, and a few simple desserts.
 A cheese and cracker tray can also be an inexpensive way to feed your guests if you buy chunk cheese and slice it yourself.
 And pizza is always popular.

 Tip 9: Make a homemade photo booth

 You’ll want to have some entertainment for your friends, and nothing seems to be hotter nowadays than photo booths.
 However, renting a booth can be expensive.
 Instead make up your own by designating an area for your guests to mug for the camera.
 Hang a sheet for a backdrop and have a bin of props (check the dollar store for boas, hats, large glasses and more) for your friends to use.
-An app such as Pocketbooth will let them print and mail pics.
+Use an app that lets them print and mail pics.